Leveraging Contact Network Information in Clustered Randomized Studies of Contagion Processes

 This work invites several extensions.
-Information may be missing or misreported for individual outcomes, contact network data, or both, which may lead to bias or increased variation in estimating the exposure effect.
-We also did not estimate the effect of unmeasured confounding--an important consideration in observational studies.
-Although we carried out extensive simulations, they are neither intended to be, nor can they be, comprehensive.
-Simulation of other settings would be useful to help guide research studies in which network features may confound results of observational studies or may help improve efficiency of estimation in both randomized and observational studies.
+Information may be missing or misreported for individual outcomes, contact network data, or both; incompleteness of data may lead to bias or increased variation in estimating the exposure effect.
+Methods for addressing missing information on both networks and outcomes need to be developed.
+Although we carried out a wide range of simulations, the range of possible scenarios in which the methods might be relevant is large and beyond the scope of any single paper to address.
+Simulation of other settings would be useful to help guide randomized studies in which augmentation by network features may help improve efficiency of estimation.
+Appropriate methods still need to be developed for observational studies with network-related confounding.
+Lastly, the SI contagion model presented in this work most closely resembles the effect of an educational intervention; to model an infectious disease, SIR, SIS, and other compartmental models may be more realistic.